VictoriaMetrics/VictoriaMetrics/README.md

 ### Tuning

-* There is no need in VictoriaMetrics tuning, since it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
+* There is no need in VictoriaMetrics tuning since it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
-* There is no need in Operating System tuning, since VictoriaMetrics is optimized for default OS settings.
+* There is no need in Operating System tuning since VictoriaMetrics is optimized for default OS settings.
-  The only option is increasing the limit on [the number open files in the OS](https://medium.com/@muhammadtriwibowo/set-permanently-ulimit-n-open-files-in-ubuntu-4d61064429a), so Prometheus instances could establish more connections to VictoriaMetrics.
+  The only option is increasing the limit on [the number of open files in the OS](https://medium.com/@muhammadtriwibowo/set-permanently-ulimit-n-open-files-in-ubuntu-4d61064429a), so Prometheus instances could establish more connections to VictoriaMetrics.